DataDog/temporal-large-payload-codec/CONTRIBUTING.md

 ### Third party code

 The license, origin, and copyright of all third party code is tracked in `LICENSE-3rdparty.csv`.
-To verify that this file is up to date execute:
+To verify that this file is up-to-date execute:

 ```sh
 go run ./internal/tools/licensecheck